nicolasAlejandroCossu/nicolasAlejandroCossu/README.md

 </div>

 <p align="left">
-I'm a driven and self-taught Data Engineer with early professional experience in architecting scalable and reliable data infrastructures.
+I'm a passionate and self-taught Data Engineer with early professional experience in architecting scalable and reliable data infrastructures.
 I specialize in database modeling and building robust ETL pipelines using Python, AI, and cloud technologies like AWS and Snowflake to automate processes and extract actionable insights.
 </p>

 <p align="left">